jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 relatively light weights a bazillion times...or you could lift really freaking heavy weights a few times.

-Now Ronny, like most successful powerlifters, subscribes to the idea of heavier weights, fewer lifts.
+Ronny, like most successful powerlifters, subscribes to the idea of heavier weights, fewer lifts.
 I think you see where I’m going with this.

-Now - how many people here send a lot of email?
+How many people here send a lot of email?
 (HANDS)

+Lots of support people I talk to respond the same way.
 The average email they receive is an easy response, something they have sent hundreds of times.

 A softball lob even I could hit!

-That right there is an example of a light weight!
-Something that isn't hard for you to do, but you have to spend all day lifting them to deliver value to your customer base.
+Support emails you can write in your sleep is an example of a light weight!
+It's something that isn't hard for you to do, but you have to spend all day lifting them to deliver value to your customer base.

-Another example is the typical sales phone call.
+Another example of a light-weight customer interaction is the typical sales phone call.
 You’re basically reading from a script, just talking about the benefits of your product.

-Again and again, you're lifting these light weights, but you gotta lift them all day in order to get the value.
+Again and again, you're lifting these light weights, and you gotta lift them all day in order to get the value.
 That is a heavy rep, light weight approach.

-## slide: “Lifting the Heavy Ass Weights of Support”
+## “Lifting the Heavy Ass Weights of Support”

-I’ve learned, and now I pass on to all of you, that it’s time to start approaching your job like Ronny.
+It’s time to start approaching your job like Ronny.
+I'm here to introduce you to the Heavy Ass Weights of Support.

-## slide: Documentation, In-App Help, Screencasts, Webinars
+## Documentation, In-App Help, Screencasts, Webinars

+I just want to stop for a second and make sure everyone is on the same page.

-Heavy weight support resources like documentation, in-app help, and screencasts may take a lot of work upfront, but pay huge, scalable dividends over time for you and your customers.
+Heavy weight support, in my definition, are resources like documentation, in-app help, and screencasts that may take a lot of work upfront, but pay huge, scalable dividends over time for you and your customers.

-First we're going to talk about the benefits of the Heavy Ass Weights for your team, then we'll talk about them from the user point-of-view, then we'll talk about how to make them great.
+First I'm going to talk through what I see as the key benefits for using this heavy weight approach, and then we'll talk about some of the tactical stuff we do to make them great.

-## SLIDE: Big Slide of Progress
+## Big Slide of Progress

-So fast forward two and a half years or so.
 Some of you might have seen this in your email.

-I'm really proud to show you this graph.
-What I also wish I could show is our percentage churn, which has not only stayed low, but actually decreased over this time.
+This is the big benefit to lifting the Heavy Ass Weights of support.
+When you are on-boarding happy customers who don't require a lot of high-touch, you get a graph that looks like this.

 The top line is our new user growth, and the bottom line is our total support requests.
 We've gone from a monthly support volume that about equaled our customer base, to a support volume of less than 1% of our total user base.

-Ok, now I’m going to tell you how to get here.
+What I also wish I could show is our percentage churn, which has not only stayed low, but actually decreased over this time.

-## SLIDE: Heavy Ass Weights are empowering
+## Heavy Ass Weights are empowering

+Why does using a heavy weight approach create happy customers?
+Shouldn't high-touch be the way to create lasting, profitable relationships?

-So why are these heavy ass weights so important?
-Well customer support, no matter how excellent it is, just isn’t empowering.
+To answer this, I'd like to talk about two truths.
+The first is that high-touch customer support, no matter how excellent it is, just isn’t empowering.

 As a customer, sending an email to support and waiting for a response makes them more dependent on you.
 Every time they want to try something new, they feel like they have to call you.
 Or email you.
 Or tweet at you.
 Customers are frozen with fear about moving forward on their own.

-## SLIDE: SOMETHING THEY WANTED TO DO
+## SOMETHING THEY WANTED TO DO

 No one got up this morning and said "I'm going to be excellent at an app!"
 They certainly didn't say that about Wistia.
 They have something they want to